-This article first appeared in The Journal of Accountancy’s CPA Insider™ By Brannon Poe, CPA
+This is a revised copy of the article that first appeared in The Journal of Accountancy’s CPA Insider™ By Brannon Poe, CPA

-Too soon, and the owner may find letting go of the practice difficult or even impossible.
-Exiting owners who are not ready to let go often end up micromanaging their successors, which damages the handoff.
+If the succession is too soon, the owner may find letting go of the practice difficult or even impossible.
+Exiting owners who are not ready to let go often end up micromanaging their successors, which damages the hand off.
 When owners have no concrete plans pulling them out of the practice, they may unknowingly sabotage their own transactions.
 Deals can suffer from “death by a thousand cuts” as they go through multiple rounds of changes and become needlessly complex.

 Too late, and owners can experience burnout.
 Their energy for the business can gradually fade to the point where the practice isn’t growing or improving.
 Or, worse, the practice can go into decline as clients and staff begin to leave.

-But, in the absence of these major life events, owners need to decide when to exit without any outside influence.
-Here are some factors to consider that can help you achieve the “Goldilocks zone” of timing:
+There are few factors to consider that can help you achieve the “Goldilocks zone” of timing.

 This is often the biggest consideration.
 CPAs are usually financially savvy and know when they have enough money to retire.
 That said, they should still take conservative projections of future earnings into account.

-Ideally, know what you want to do after your exit and have something in mind that you are drawn toward: volunteer work, CFO work, another business opportunity, or fulfilling a long-held retirement dream.
+Ideally, know what you want to do after your exit and have something in mind that you are drawn toward such as volunteering, CFO work, another business opportunity, or fulfilling a long-held retirement dream.
 Having plans tends to “pull” you out of the practice and provide incredible clarity around your timing.
 It’s much easier to leave your career when there are other things that you really want to do.

 If you’re not sure what you’ll do, consider part-time work.
 Surprisingly, in our experience, many CPAs underestimate their ability to find lucrative part-time opportunities outside of public accounting.
 A lengthy career in public practice can provide a variety of skills and wisdom that have significant value, which can lead to CFO roles and general business opportunities.
 These roles often let exiting owners work less without sacrificing all of their income.
 This option offers a nice step-down in responsibility and time commitment along with significant earning potential.